hathora/builder/docs/builder/tutorial_platformer.md

   }
 ```

-If we open two browser tabs, we can test this method and see the Hathora multiplayer functionality in action:
+If we open two browser tabs, we can test this method and see the Hathora Builder multiplayer functionality in action:

 ![Screen Recording](https://user-images.githubusercontent.com/5400947/185440365-a3a08118-8ba9-4df2-a50a-6aa8b7cb11c3.gif)